InterWorks-Public/Date-Engineering-Documentation-Guide/03_Sources/API's and Connections.md

 # Error Handling and Monitoring

-*Define how API failures, downtime, and errors are managed.*
+*Define how API failures, downtime, and errors are managed.
+Note that this should be copied near 1:1 in your troubleshooting section within SOURCES.*

 - Error codes & responses: How to handle HTTP 400s, 500s, timeouts, etc.
 - Logging and Monitoring: Are API failures logged?
 How are errors surfaced?